citrineos/citrineos-ocpi/README.md

 - **Pushes all data to MSPs**
 - **Other Admin Endpoints**: Refresh Token cache from an MSP, Publish or update Locations & Tariffs~~~~

+## Getting Started

+To get started with CitrineOS OCPI, you will need to:

+1. Clone the CitrineOS OCPI repository.
+1. `cd citrineos-ocpi/Server`
+1. `docker compose build && docker compose up -d`

 ## Running database seeders:

 The following commands were created to initialize the DB tables: